fhdsl/AI_for_Efficient_Programming/quizzes/quiz_ch1.md

 C) Recent chatbots like ChatGPT are especially powerful because they are trained on large amounts of data.
 C) Recent popular chatbots required large amounts of computing resources to train.
 m) Chatbots like ChatGPT work on what is called small language models.
-m) All Chatbots are internet browser based
+m) All chatbots are internet browser based
 o) Chatbots are trained on small quantities of text.
 o) There is only one kind of chatbot currently.